 The Spa Spot: Morning Breeze

-The second full week of the 2012 season and the second quarter of the 40-day meet launches today with a 10-race program.
-The first post is 1 p.m.
+The first full week of the 2012 season begins today with a 10-race program.
+First post is at 1 p.m.

 - Two-time defending champion and newly elected Hall of Fame jockey John Velazquez begins his return from injury with two rides this afternoon.
 Velazquez, who broke his right collarbone and bruised a kidney in a spill at Churchill Downs on June 16, will be aboard the 2-year-old filly Lucky Friend in the fifth and morning-line favorite Stephanie's Kitten in the Grade II Lake George, the featured ninth race.
 He is scheduled to ride one race on Thursday and two on Friday.

 - 2011 Belmont Stakes winner Ruler on Ice makes his first start since finishing eighth in the Grade 1 Donn Handicap on February 11 in the eighth race.
 He is the 8-5 morning-line favorite in the field of seven horses going 1 1/8 miles.

 - The $200,000 Lake George for 3-year-old fillies on the grass has attracted a quality field of eight runners.
 Stephanie's Kitten, winner of pair of Grade 1 races, the Alcibiades and the Breeders' Cup Juvenile Fillies Turf last year, is the 5-2 morning-line favorite.
 Martin Schwartz' Samitar, winner of the Group 1 Irish 1,000 Guineas in May, will race in English trainer Mick Channon's name, but will go into trainer Chad Brown's care after the race.